Shabucky1812/star-seekers/README.md

 ### Contents
 - All of the code for this website was written by me, [Shaun Buck](https://github.com/Shabucky1812).
+- All of the imagery used throughout the website was taken from [Pexels](https://www.pexels.com/).
 - Inspiration for creating pagination using function based views was taken from [dontrepeatyourself.org](https://dontrepeatyourself.org/post/django-pagination-with-function-based-view/).

 ### Acknowledgements